Jade burial suit

-Structure
+Construction

 Of the jade suits that have been found, the pieces of jade are mostly square or rectangular in shape, though triangular, trapezoid and rhomboid plaques have also been found.
 Plaques are often joined by means of wire, threaded through small holes drilled near the corners of each piece.
 The composition of the wire varies, and several suits have been found joined with either gold or silver.
 Other suits, such as that of King Zhao Mo, were joined using silk thread, or silk ribbon that overlapped the edges of the plaques.
 In some instances, additional pieces of jade have been found beneath the head covering, including shaped plaques to cover the eyes, and plugs to fit the ears and nose.

 According to the Book of Later Han, the type of wire used was dependent on the status of the person buried.
 The jade burial suits of emperors used gold thread; princes, princesses, dukes, and marquises, silver thread; sons or daughters of those given silver thread, copper thread; and lesser aristocrats, silk thread, with all others being forbidden to be buried in jade burial suits.
 Examination of the known suits, such as the two found in Mancheng, has revealed that these rules were not always followed.
 Considering the vast size of the country, and the relatively slow means of disseminating information, it is not surprising that the materials and techniques used in a jade burial suit occasionally differed from the official guidelines.

 A jade burial suit was extremely expensive to create, and only wealthy aristocrats could afford to be buried in them.
 Additionally, the process of manufacturing a suit was labor-intensive and is estimated to have required several years to complete a single suit.

+Despite their beauty and cultural significance, Jade Burial Suits were not without their practical challenges.
+Because they were made entirely of jade, they were heavy and difficult to move, and required a great deal of strength and manpower to transport.
+In addition, the suits were often too small to fit the actual body of the deceased, and were instead placed on a wooden effigy or mannequin that was placed in the tomb alongside the jade burial suit.

 History

-Tombs from the Spring and Autumn period belonging to the dukes of the Jin state in Quwo were discovered in which the body was covered with small jade pieces once interwoven with silk.
+Cultural history

-For many years, many archaeologists suspected that records of jade burial suits were only legends.
+For many years, many archaeologists were unaware of the existence of jade burial suits.
+Texts referenced jade boxes or coverings related to a corpse, but it was not understood that the texts were describing full-body, fitted suits or shrouds, made of jade plaques.
 The discovery in 1968 of two complete jade suits in the tombs of Liu Sheng and Dou Wan in Mancheng, Hebei, finally proved their existence.
-The jade suits of Liu Sheng and Dou Wan consisted of 2,498 plates of solid jade connected with two and a half pounds of gold wires.

-In 1973, a jade burial suit belonging to Prince Huai of the Western Han Dynasty was discovered in Dingxian, Hebei.
-It consisted of 1,203 pieces of jade and 2,580 grams of gold thread.

-In 1983, a jade suit was found in the tomb of Zhao Mo, the second king of Southern Yue, in Guangzhou.
-The red silk thread used to bind the 2,291 jade plates represented Zhao Mo's immersion into local culture.
-It is exhibited in the local Museum of the Mausoleum of the Nanyue King.